taijamartinez/techQuiz/README.md

 ## Screenshots

-Here are some previews of the web page:
+Here are some previews of the web page and testing:

 ###  Test Questions
 <img src="client/assets/localhostquiz.jpg" width="300">